File your Float Plan!

 - after exhausting all attempts as above then contact the USCG/law enforcement and give them the information from the float plan including photos of boat*

-*The USCG/Law enforcement will likely first attempt to contact the boat owner via VHF and cell phones before they decide to orchestrate a search party.
+*The USCG/Law enforcement should first attempt to contact the boat owner via VHF and cell phones before they decide to orchestrate a search party.

 If you fail to notify your contact because you stopped to talk to a slip mate in the marina or wandered over to pay the dockmaster you DO NOT WANT your contact to send out the troops to look for you!
 Be sure your contact person knows their first step must be to call YOU, the boat owner!